gjmelton/datasciencecoursera/run_analysis - CodeBook.md

 <h2>CodeBook for run_analysis.R</h2>
-The contents of this file lists the identifiers, the measures and finally a table of descriptions for the activities
+The contents of this file lists the identifiers, the measures and descriptions for the activities

 <h3>DataSet Identifiers Columns</h3>
 <li>activity